westpoint-robotics/usma_embedded_computer/rpi3.md

  - `sudo apt-get install bash-completion`

 ### 4. System Settings
-- Network Related:
+- Network Related Settings:
    1. To connect to EECSnet, see the network configuration settings here:  [(screenshot)](https://github.com/westpoint-robotics/usma_embedded_computer/blob/master/UbuntuEECSNetWirelessConfiguration.jpg)
    2. To get your Raspberry Pi to automatically connect to EECSnet upon power-up, you must enable auto-login.
 Follow the step outlined in the following link and be sure to use your username, not the one shown in the example.  (https://ubuntu-mate.community/t/auto-login-to-the-desktop/60)
    3. If you are connected to EECSnet and would like a static IP address, provide your OIC with the IP address (10.113.xx.xx) and we can reserve it for the device.
    4. If you are connected to EECSDS3 and want to assign a static IP Address, add these lines to the network interfaces file: `gedit /etc/network/interfaces`
  ```
  auto wlan0
  iface wlan0 inet static